 Northwest - Best privacy protection. $39 plus state fees & free registered agent for 1 year!

 Step 4: Select your Location

-If building a new AM or FM station, a construction permit application will be needed through the FCC.
-An online station will not have the same requirement as the station is run over the internet.
+If building a new AM or FM station, a broadcast station construction permit application will be needed through the FCC.
+An internet radio station will not have the same requirements as a terrestrial radio station.